AUTUMN TERM 2015 MESSAGE FROM THE HEADTEACHER:

 Our vision of 'Transformation to Excellence' focuses on a relentless drive to continue to improve and excel in all areas.
 Cockburn's five year development plan has been structured to provide the outcomes of the school, based on thorough evaluation and review, which includes regular observations of all teachers, surveys of staff, students and parents.
 This is supported by an analysis of the performance of students in all years and the progress they make alongside comparisons against local and national performance.
 It is all of this information which is used to determine our focus for the long term future and the current academic year.

-I look forward to another excellent summer at Cockburn and to leading such an exciting community of students, parents/carers, governors and staff.
+I look forward to another excellent term at Cockburn and to leading such an exciting community of students, parents/carers, governors and staff.

 Mr D Gurney